This easy Vegan Brazilian Cheese Bread uses tapioca starch, potato, olive oil, and spices to make a dairy-free pão de queijo. Gluten-free.

 Step 2: In a large bowl, combine tapioca starch, salt, garlic powder, onion powder, black pepper, turmeric, and nutritional yeast.
 Whisk to combine.

 Step 3: In a small bowl, combine boiling water, olive oil, and almond milk.
-Add the liquid mixture to the tapioca mixture with a wooden spoon or spatula, stirring until most of the dry ingredients have been incorporated.
+Add the liquid mixture to the tapioca mixture with a wooden spoon or spatula, stirring until the dry ingredients have been incorporated.

-Step 4: Add the cooked potato and stir and mash with the back of the spoon until mostly incorporated.
 Then, using your hands, squeeze and knead the dough together until it becomes smoother.
 There will be some dry bits of dough, just press and knead them into the dough.

 Step 5: Scoop the dough by the tablespoon like cookie dough, and roll it into small balls.
 Space the dough balls about an inch and a half apart on the baking sheet.